OIA response: Funded mental health drugs

 - Who is on the panel of pharmacologists evaluating the efficacy of mental health/neurological drugs?

-Questions 1 and 2: The list of subsidised mental health medicines can be found in the Pharmaceutical Schedule.
+Questions 1 and 2: The list of subsidised mental health medicines can be found in the Pharmaceutical Schedule(external link).
 Fully funded brands are denoted by being listed in bold type with a tick beside the medicine name, part-funded treatments are also listed, but are unbolded.

 Question 3: PHARMAC does not have data on unsubsidised medicines, as the data we collect is only for funded medicines (ie. those listed in the Pharmaceutical Schedule).